kh4n9373/STOCK-PRICE-PREDICTION/README.md

    **Model Selection**:You can choose between three different machine learning models for prediction: Linear Regression (LR), Decision Tree (TR), and K-Nearest Neighbors (KN).
 Each model has its own strengths and weaknesses, and the choice may depend on the specific characteristics of the chosen stock and historical data.
 Based on your selection, the app uses the chosen model to analyze the selected data attributes and build a predictive model.

-   **Prediction**:The model then uses the learned patterns from the historical data to predict th**e closing price of the stock for the current day (or a future date, depending on the app's functionality).
+   **Prediction**:The model then uses the learned patterns from the historical data to predict the closing price of the stock for the current day.

-   **Output**: The predicted closing price is displayed on the interface, potentially alongside other relevant information like confidence scores or historical price charts.
+   **Output**: The predicted closing price is displayed on the interface.

    **Overall Workflow:** The app essentially follows a common machine learning workflow for price prediction: